 Peer Perspectives

-The daily impact of dyskinesia and OFF time
+Hear about the disruptive nature of dyskinesia and OFF time

-See the challenges real people with Parkinson’s disease face, as well as some strategies for identifying and managing dyskinesia and OFF time.
+See the daily challenges real people with Parkinson’s disease face, as well as some strategies for identifying and managing dyskinesia and OFF time.

 Explore 2 case vignettes that represent patients commonly seen in clinical practice and discover what more GOOD ON time means to them.